 Most service instances connect to one or more databases in order to access your application schemas.
 This guide does not include the detailed procedure for migrating these application databases from Oracle Cloud Infrastructure Classic to Oracle Cloud Infrastructure.
 See Migrate a single-instance database from Oracle Database Cloud Service to a Virtual Machine DB System.

-This topic helps you get familiar with basic Oracle Cloud Infrastructure security, network, and storage concepts, and compare them to their equivalent concepts in Oracle Cloud Infrastructure Classic.
+Get familiar with basic Oracle Cloud Infrastructure security, network, and storage concepts, compared to their equivalent concepts in Oracle Cloud Infrastructure Classic.

 Cloud resources in Oracle Cloud Infrastructure are created in logical compartments.
 You also create fine-grained policies to control access to the resources within a compartment.